 We ended up with a bunch of scenarios, technical drawings and instructions.
 These eventually came together in the form of a detailed style guide that was sent to all the different shops so they can create their own window.

-Coming up with creative concepts is a challenging process, but making them real is a whole other level of thinking and planning.
+Coming up with creative concepts is a challenging process, but actualising them is a whole other level of thinking and planning.
 Shout-out to oy’s production and project management skills for making this happen!